else statements in python allow us to perform different tasks depending on certain conditions.

 Characteristics of if-else in Python

-ifstatement allows the computer to perform some action depending on the specified condition.
+ifstatement allows the program to perform some action depending on the specified condition.

-elsestatement is executed only if all the above conditions (including
+elsestatement executes only if all the above conditions (including

 elif) are false.